zimeon/iiif-ranges-examples/book/book_simple.md

 Where the desired behaviours are:

   * Selecting "A Short Book" in navigation will set viewer to front cover image.
-  * Selecting "Capter 1", "Chapter 2", "Chapter 3" or "Picture of House" will set viewer to page containing that start of that chapter or the picture.
+  * Selecting "Chapter 1", "Chapter 2", "Chapter 3" or "Picture of House" will set viewer to page containing that start of that chapter or the picture.

 ## Extents derived from hierarchy of parts (with Canvas in Range)